electricmind/scrabblesolver/README.md

 scrabblesolver
 ==============

 Scrabblesolver is a tool that make it easy to play scrabble.
-Tool treats a large text corpora to get a vocabulary and lately, for any combination of characters, prints a set of words, each contains these characters plus one character more.
+The tool treats a large text corpora to get a vocabulary and, after that, for any combination of characters, prints a set of words, each of them contains these characters plus one character more.

 	% scala scrabblesolver.scrabblesolver  corpora.txt
 	> nymph